-Planning for and with Smart Cities
+Planning For and With Smart Cities

 It is especially important to integrate planning principles and ethics into the ways smart cities are being developed.
-Too many examples exist where new technologies resulted in inequalities in society.
+Too many examples exist where new technologies result in inequalities in society.
 For example, digitalization leaves behind people who don't have access to the internet or can't afford connected devices.
-Access to transportation systems such as transportation network companies, shared bicycles, or shared scooters requires a credit card and a smart phone and therefore excludes unbanked people, the very young, and potentially the very old, among other population groups.
+Access to transportation systems such as transportation network companies, shared bicycles, or shared scooters requires a credit card and a smartphone and therefore excludes unbanked people, the very young, and potentially the very old, among other population groups.
 Smart city solutions must be implemented equitably to solve problems holistically.

 Many existing inequalities related to the use of technology could have been avoided if diversity, equity, and inclusion had been part of the implementation process.
 This is where the role of the planner comes in.
 If planners do not learn about the technologies that tech companies implement in their communities, they will not be able to facilitate equitable deployment.
 Thus, they risk creating additional inequalities in the future or missing out on opportunities that could have improved the community or resolved existing issues.

 Planners Bridge Tech and Community for Innovation

 Planners should see themselves as the connectors between community members and technological possibilities, embracing meaningful innovation.
 Partnerships and collaboration with the tech sector instead of competition or conflict are imperative to generate innovative solutions that are beneficial and valuable to all individuals within a community.
 The planner provides the vision and goals, while the technology expert provides the path to achieve them.
 Problems must be defined first, and the technology must provide the path to get to solutions.